A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What factors affect my health insurance premium?

 If you’re purchasing individual/family coverage, your premiums depend on your age, zip code, and tobacco use, as well as the insurer that you select (different insurers offer similar plans with varying premiums).
-But the biggest factor that affects the premium amounts that people actually pay is income.
+But the biggest factor that affects the premium amounts that people pay for Marketplace coverage is their household income (here’s how household income is calculated under the ACA).
 Premium subsidies are based on income, and they can offset a large portion (or even all) of the premium that a person would otherwise have to pay.

 Do health insurance premiums increase as policyholders age?